5 minute read time

 Every client has its own default settings regarding displaying/blocking images.
 While most email clients have a setting to turn images on or off, some offer conditional settings which are contingent upon known senders or other factors.

-Litmus created this helpful chart to show which email clients block images, render alt text and render styled alt text.
+Litmus created this helpful chart to show which email clients block images, render alt text, and render styled alt text.

 Alt text is simply the text that is displayed by the email client instead of your image when images are blocked.
 Using alt text is helpful because it can tell your subscriber what the image is in order to give them context and compel him or her to display the images.

 By adding alt text, you’ll ensure your subscribers see text that will explain your image instead of just seeing a blank box if their images are turned off by default.

-When adding an image to your email, simply add your “explainer” text in the field that says alt text as illustrated in the example below:
+When adding an image to your email, simply add your “explainer” text in the field that says “alt text” as illustrated in the example below:

-Setting the line-height in the style for the image to be equal to the height of the image will make sure the alt text is vertically aligned in the middle.
+Setting the line height in the style for the image to be equal to the height of the image will make sure the alt text is vertically aligned in the middle.
 Generally, changing the line-height will change the vertical alignment of the styled alt text.